-There are a huge number of Atari ST games worth playing, the 16-bit rival computer to the Commodore Amiga was the successor of the Atari 8-bit family computers.
+Want to know the 15 best Atari ST games to play?
+The 16-bit rival computer to the Commodore Amiga was the successor of the Atari 8-bit family computers.
 The first model saw a limited release in April, May and June 1985, with a full launch in July.

 The Atari ST was the first personal computer to have a bitmapped colour GUI, it used a version of Digital Research’s GEM released in February 1985.
 It’s big rivals were the Macintosh, Amiga, Apple IIGS and Acorn Archimedes, “ST” stands for “Sixteen/Thirty-two” which was a reference to the Motorola 68000 16-bit external bus and 32-bit internals.

 It was so similar to the Macintosh line of computers that it could actually run Mac software faster at the time with it’s higher clockspeed.

 Their were two configurations of monitor with the Atary ST, a full colour monitor and a monochrome one.

 In Germany the Atary ST became a fairly successful small business machine, it also featured built-in MIDI ports and had big success for running music sequencer software and as a controller of music instruments with amateur and professional musicians.

 Here’s a list of 15 Atari ST games you must play….

 15: UTOPIA the Creation of a Nation (1991) by Gremlin Interactive